 Of course, I'm not ignoring her preschool needs entirely.
-I've enrolled my daughter in classes and activities for socialization — classes that encourage play, kindness, and a love for the outdoors.
+I've enrolled my daughter in classes and activities for socialization — classes that encourage play, kindness, and a love for the outdoors (though these are looking different these days).
 I can already tell she's a creative explorer and performer.
 She can't sit still for long hours to draw lines or listen to stories.
 She has a huge love for reading, but it's on her own time.
 She's got a free spirit and loves a sense of control and choice over a situation.
 Most call it strong-willed, but I call it spirited with a huge love for life.
 I'm concentrating now on keeping that spirit alive and by giving her an education through the one thing she loves most: play.

 Another reason for forgoing preschool right now is traveling, which has been by far my biggest teacher.
 I've learned languages, cultural sensitivities, and appreciation for the world around me.
 I've learned how to juggle my time, to be calm in a variety of situations, to adapt, and to be kind and respectful of all people.
 This is what I want for her.
-We've been traveling since she was 11 weeks old but have been on a traveling hiatus for the past 10 months for financial reasons.
+We've been traveling since she was 11 weeks old, though that's been put on hold amid COVID-19.
 But I'm saving my pennies, because she's getting closer to the age where she will not only remember these experiences but will also learn and grow from them.

 If I was to enroll her in an expensive, best-of-the-best preschool, I would feel like I'm not giving her the education I think is important.
 How will she learn her shapes?
-I imagine I would use the architecture in Paris; I would teach her to find triangles in the mountain tops of the Himalayas and watch her create her own shapes in the cloud forests of Costa Rica.
+I want to use the architecture in Paris; I'll teach her to find triangles in the mountaintops of the Himalayas and watch her create her own shapes in the cloud forests of Costa Rica.
 She'll learn history at the sight of ancient ruins like Machu Picchu and will learn to count to 100 by counting zebras grazing in the Great Serengeti.
-This is my plan.
+This is my plan for her, once we can hop on a plane.
 This is my dream for her.